White House attacks legacies of both Bush presidents after reports they refused to vote for Trump

 “When Trump started to rise, I think he became concerned because he saw this populism of Donald Trump getting in the way of America's position in the world,” said Updegrove, who founded the National Medal of Honor Museum this year, after several years as director of the LBJ Presidential Library.

-As he watched Trump's campaign, the younger Bush feared he — Bush — would “be the last Republican president,” the author told CNN.
+As he watched Trump's campaign, the younger Bush feared he — Bush —

 “And it wasn't just about Hillary Clinton becoming president,” he said.
 “It was because Donald Trump represented everything that the Bushes abhorred.”